Visual Studio Integration

 Visual Studio Integration Features in VistaDB

 The VistaDB Designer for Visual Studio extends the Server Explorer with a complete interface for developing VistaDB databases including schema design, modeling, editing, and data manipulation.
+This works just like it does for Microsoft SQL Server, including visual query creation inside the Visual Studio IDE.

 Of course, you can always use Data Builder outside of Visual Studio for VistaDB database development but it’s great to have everything you might need available within your IDE.